nmbr73/Shaderfuse/Shaders/DESCRIPTION.md

 # Usage

 In the Fusion page of DaVinci Resolve right click into the working area.
-In the context menu under 'Add tool' you'll find a 'Shadertoys/' submenu.
+In the context menu under 'Add tool' you'll find a 'Shaderfuse/' submenu.
 That submenu corresponds to the repository's directory structure and provides access to all fuses installed.

 Alternatively you can open the *'Select Tool'* dialog (Shift+Space Bar) and start typing "ST-" to filter for all our shadertoy fuses.

-And last but not least in 'Effects' (Fusion) resp. the 'Effects Library' (DaVinci Resolve) pane under 'Tools' you should now find an entry 'Shadertoys' that lists all the categories and the different fuses.
+And last but not least in 'Effects' (Fusion) resp. the 'Effects Library' (DaVinci Resolve) pane under 'Tools' you should now find an entry 'Shaderfuse' that lists all the categories and the different fuses.